Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 \begin{lemma} The Loewy filtration is multiplicative. \end{lemma}

-\begin{proof} One possibility is to show that the Socle filtration is co-multiplicative, and then dualise.
-We instead use a further description of the Loewy filtration.
+\begin{proof} We use a further description of the Loewy filtration.
 Let $\mathfrak{u}$ be the Lie algebra of $U$ and $A$ be the universal enveloping algebra $\mathfrak{U}(\mathfrak{u})$ of $\mathfrak{u}$.
 The advantage of this point of view is that $A$ is an associative (non-commutative) algebra.
 We can thus consider its Jacobson radical $J(A)$, see for example \cite[Section I.3]{ASS}.
 It can be defined as the intersection of all maximal left ideals and one can show that it is a two-sided ideal.
 The relationship between the Loewy filtration and the Jacobson radical is

 this follows from \cite[Proposition I.3.7 and Corollary I.3.8]{ASS}.
 From this we can show that the Loewy filtration is multiplicative.
 Indeed,

 \end{proof} \begin{definition} We define the \emph{length} of a filtration to be the maximum $i$ such that $F_iV$ is not trivial.
 We then define the \emph{Loewy length} $\ll(V)$ of a module $V$ is the length of the Loewy filtration.
 The Loewy length of a graded ring